NjegosP/interviewQuestions/js/questions.md

 ### 16. **What is hoisting in JavaScript?**

-**Sample Answer**:
-Hoisting is JavaScript's default behavior of moving declarations to the top of the current scope.
+**Hoisting** is JavaScript's default behavior of moving declarations to the top of the current scope.
 Variable and function declarations are hoisted, but only function declarations are fully initialized.
 Variables declared with `let` and `const` are hoisted but not initialized.

 **Connected Questions**: [#4](#4)